Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

-Only Lan Wangji movied within all that silence; only Lan Wangji stood by Wei Wuxian’s side and touched his bleeding hand.
+Only Lan Wangji moved within all that silence; only Lan Wangji stood by Wei Wuxian’s side and touched his bleeding hand.

 Wen Ning buried Song Lan in the ill-tended garden behind the funeral home.
 He buried Xiao Xingchen, too, once Xue Yang showed no sign of stopping him from taking his body.
-Lan Wangji and Wei Wuxian stayed until A-Qing woke up, long enough to tell her that the curse had been lifted from her and to show her where her mentor was laid to rest.
+Lan Wangji and Wei Wuxian stayed until A-Qing woke up and told her that the curse had been lifted from her.
+They showed her to the place where her mentor was laid to rest.
 She did not cry when she bowed above his freshly-dug grave.
 She left for a few minutes and then came back with wild flowers in hand; she spread them over the wet dirt so that life would grow there, and she fled from them all with one last glare Xue Yang’s way.

 Xue Yang did not move until she had gone away.
-He rose when her footsteps stopped echoing and vanished into the dark trees that bordered the garden, holding his hurt wrist to his chest, Xieo Xingchen’s white sword clutched into his one remaining hand.
+He rose when her footsteps stopped echoing and vanished into the dark trees that bordered the garden, holding the stump of his wrist to his chest, Xieo Xingchen’s white sword clutched into his one remaining hand.

 “How did you find us?”
 Wei Wuxian asked Lan Wangji once they had gone back to the inn.

 The rest of the night felt like a dream.
 The tomb where the spirit of the saber rested, telling them the name of the corpse which they had carried all this way.
-Wei Wuxian could hardly even think of it.
+Wei Wuxian could hardly even wonder at it.

 Shame was dug into him like a knife.
 It pulled at his belly like the aches of fever, like Lan Wangji’s overwhelming presence had in the Xuanwu cave, when he had kneeled on his injured leg and faced a wall for days.